OA and Multilateral Development Finance

 A small island developing state (SIDS) seeks financing from the Green Climate Fund for climate adaptation investments.
 Ocean Accounts strengthen the proposal by:

-SDG 14 target 14.7 calls to "increase the economic benefits to small island developing States and least developed countries from the sustainable use of marine resources"[23].
+SDG 14 target 14.7 (see Section 3.3 above) calls on countries to increase economic benefits from sustainable marine resources.
 Ocean Accounts provide the data infrastructure to measure progress against this target and to demonstrate the climate rationale for ocean investments.

 4. Acknowledgements